Chinese New Year's Eve: Money gifts and money trees

 Chinese will give children money gifts as Chinese new year gift on Chinese New Year's Eve.
 They usually put money in red pockets and hide under their children's pillows.
-In ancient times, Chinese money was the round copper coin with a square hole in the middle. adults will thread the coins with colourful thread to make a shape of dragon and then they will put the money beside their children's beds while their children are asleep. this customs, which is very similar to Christmas gifts in west.
+In ancient times, Chinese money was the round copper coin with a square hole in the middle. adults will thread the coins with colourful thread to make a shape of dragon and then they will put the money beside their children's beds while their children are asleep, which is very similar to Christmas gifts in the West.

 A money tree is a legendary tree which will shed coins when shaken.
 On Chinese New Year's Eve, Chinese will cut some pine branches and put the branches in vase.
 Then they will tie copper coins, shoe-shaped gold or silver and pomegranate flowers to the tree, which is very similar to the Christmas tree in western countries.